UBC Wellbeing Strategic Initiative Fund

 STRATEGIC INITIATIVE FUND ELIGIBILITY CRITERIA

-- Initiatives must have a clear linkage to UBC's Wellbeing Strategic Framework targets.
+• Initiatives must have a clear linkage to UBC's Wellbeing Strategic Framework.

-Up to $2,000 per request is available for faculty/staff/student-led projects.
-Projects must take place and funds be used by March 31, 2024.
+• Depending on the stream, up to $5,000 per request is available for faculty/staff/student-led projects.
+Projects must take place and funds be used by August 31, 2024.

 STRATEGIC INITIATIVE FUND SELECTION CRITERIA